-The Law Enforcement AP met in March 2014, however they did not discuss this amendment.
-The Council's preferred alternatives for this action will have no new impact on law enforcement due to changes in AMs.
+The Law Enforcement AP met in March 2014; however, they did not discuss this amendment.
+The South Atlantic Fishery Management Council's (South Atlantic Council) preferred alternatives for this action would have no new impact on law enforcement due to changes in AMs.

-5.1.4 Scientific and Statistical Committee Comments and Recommendations
+5.1.4 Scientific and Statistical Committee (SSC) Comments and Recommendations

 The SSC met in April 2014.
 The full SSC had no comments on this amendment.
-Additionally, the Socio-Economic Panel of the SSC met and had no comment on the issue of accountability, other than to agree that accountability is important for these additional species.
+Additionally, the Socio-Economic Panel (SEP) of the SSC met and had no comment on the issue of AMs, other than to agree that AMs are important for species addressed in the amendment.